The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Most trading bad debts are money debts which, for companies, fall under the rules for loan relationships as ‘relevant non-lending relationships’.
 Broadly, a money debt is one falling to be settled by the payment of money or the issue or transfer of shares.
 See the Corporate debt ― overview guidance note for more information.

 Debts that fall within either the derivative contracts or the intangible fixed assets regimes are also excluded from the rules covered in this guidance.
-See the Derivative contracts of Corporate Tax guidance and Definition of intangibles guidance notes for information on these topics.
+See the Derivative contracts of Corporate Tax guidance and Definition of intangibles guidance note

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.